randolf/atheists/README.md

 ```

 ### `GET /v1/quotes/<count>`
-Returns an array with `<count>` quotes e.g. `GET /quotes/2`
+Returns an array containing `<count>` quotations (e.g., `GET /quotes/2`)
 ```
 [
-	"The way to see by faith is to shut the eye of reason - Benjamin Franklin", "I'd take the awe of understanding over the awe of ignorance any day. ― Douglas Adams" ]
+	"The way to see by faith is to shut the eye of reason. -- Benjamin Franklin", "I'd take the awe of understanding over the awe of ignorance any day. -- Douglas Adams" ]
 ```

-### Todos
+### To-do items

+  - add more quotations
- - Make it better...keep adding and spread the knowledge
+  - spread the knowledge